 But her sweet question prompted me to do a bit of research on why honeybees are so important for our modern lives.
 Ever since the press started reporting on colony collapse disorder in the early 2000’s bees have been symbols of the environmental movement.
 Since I use the bee as a symbol on this site, and a whole lot of them live in my yard, I figured I should learn more about them.

-So here’s a short answer to “Why are honeybee’s important?”
-Honeybee’s, in particular, are super efficient pollinators.
+So here’s a short answer to “Why are honeybees important?”
+Honeybee’s, in particular, are super-efficient pollinators.
 They’re responsible for pollinating one-third of our crops in the United States.
 Apples, berries, and nuts in particular.
-That adds up to $15 billion in US crop production each year.
-1
+That adds up to $15 billion in US crop production each year (source).

 The problem is, honeybees have been declining for years.
-Beekeepers usually expect to lose between 15% to 20% of hives each year, but they’ve been loosing closer to 33% for the last several years.
-The decline is probably caused by some combination of, “poor nutrition, pesticides, pathogens, and parasites,” according to Science News.2
+Beekeepers usually expect to lose between 15% to 20% of hives each year, but they’ve been losing closer to 33% for the last several years.
+The decline is probably caused by some combination of, “poor nutrition, pesticides, pathogens, and parasites,” according to Science News (source).

 But the plight of the honeybee isn’t hopeless.
-It turns out bees are thriving in cities more than in rural areas.
-3 Urban areas have more diverse flowers and plants, which keeps bees happy.
+It turns out bees are thriving in cities more than in rural areas (source).
+Urban areas have more diverse flowers and plants, which keeps bees happy.
 Rural areas, on the other hand, are often dominated by a few crops that don’t allow bees to thrive.
 For example, almond orchards are highly dependent on “managed honeybees” for pollination.
-When they’re not being used to pollinate crops like almonds, they need more plant diversity and supplemental nutrition to stay healthy.
-4
+When they’re not being used to pollinate crops like almonds, they need more plant diversity and supplemental nutrition to stay healthy (source).

-Here are a few tips if you want to help pollinators like bees and monarch butterflies.
+Here are a few tips if you want to help pollinators like bees and monarch butterflies (source).

 - Plant clusters of native plants.
 Here’s a list of native pollinator-friendly plants for each region.